dror27/dk-shack/vol2/songs/en/Dethrone.md

 \
 Make her happy\
 Make her sad\
-She’s a-livin in a dream\
+She’s a-livin' in a dream\
 \
 Soon you be spreadeagled\
 On the floor\